oznu/docker-dns-ad-blocker/README.md

 ```

 You can now set your devices to use the Docker Host's IP Address as the primary DNS resolver,
-if you are using [Docker Toolbox](https://www.docker.com/products/docker-toolbox) on OSX or Windows this will be 127.0.0.1.
+if you are using [Docker for Windows](https://docs.docker.com/docker-for-windows/) or [Docker for Mac](https://docs.docker.com/docker-for-mac/) this will be 127.0.0.1.

 ### Log Queries